AryaAkhavan/Akhavan_Chzhen_Pontil_Tsybakov22/README.md

 All parameters can be initialized in **experimetns.py**:

-*dim*: The dimension of the objective function.
+*dim*: The dimension of the objective function

-*max_iter*: Maximum number of iterations, the parameter *T* in the paper.
+*max_iter*: Maximum number of iterations, the parameter *T* in the paper

 *sample*: The final plot is the average over *sample* number of trials